Tracking the Net Zero Banking Alliance

 -

 2050 is too far away.
-While it will take time to transition entire business sectors to a low/no carbon trajectory, the bulk of action to bring down emissions must be taken right now, in the next few years.
-As the NZBA allows an extremely generous time period of 18 months for initial target setting for ‘selected priority sectors’, with another 18 months for the rest of the portfolio, too many banks are ‘busy target setting’ when the climate emergency is requiring immediate, effective action;
+While it will take time to transition entire business sectors to a low/no carbon trajectory, the bulk of action to bring down emissions must be taken right now.
+Since the launch of the NZBA, too many banks have been busy ‘target setting’ when the climate emergency is requiring immediate and decisive action;

 -

 Net zero must mean ending finance for fossil fuels.
-The key decision for all NZBA banks to make now is to stop financing, directly and indirectly, the fossil fuel industry, or at a minimum all coal and the further expansion of oil and gas.
-No less than 44 of the 60 banks that BankTrack and partners have identified as ‘Fossil banks’ are NZBA members, illustrating that for banks, it is perfectly compatible to keep financing fossil fuels while being an NZBA bank.
-(Even the co-chairs of GFANZ, speaking in their personal capacity, think this is odd.).
+The key decision that all NZBA banks should have already made by now is to stop financing, directly and indirectly, the fossil fuel industry, or at a minimum all coal and the further expansion of oil and gas.
+However, no less than 42 of the 60 banks that BankTrack and partners have identified as ‘Fossil banks’ are NZBA members, illustrating that for banks, it is perfectly compatible to keep financing fossil fuels expansion while being an NZBA bank.

-By tracking the commitments and actions of banks, BankTrack aims to ensure that signing up to the NZBA means that a bank will address its fossil fuel financing, starting with an immediate end to all finance for fossil fuel expansion, and will speed up target-setting for all other high emissions sectors.
+By tracking the commitments and actions of banks, BankTrack aims to ensure that signing up to the NZBA means that a bank will phase out its fossil fuel financing, starting with an immediate end to all finance for fossil fuel expansion, and will speed up target-setting for all other high emissions sectors.
+Besides, it is crucial to demand that decarbonisation targets are actually supported by concrete sectoral measures such as coal, oil and gas exclusion policies.

 Tracking NZBA bank commitments